Retirement ID Theft Prevention

 Other good practices you should adopt to include:

 All in all, seniors should know which weaknesses identity thieves exploit and use to steal their identities.
-Ultimately, vigilance is the best prevention practice since identity thieves could easily up their game.
+Ultimately, vigilance is the best prevention practice since identity thieves could easily up their game if they do not need an online personal loan.